surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 - Scene A Out
 - Scene B Out

-Note: In some hosts, like in FL Studio for example, all 3 outputs might be enabled by default and routed to the same track.
+In some hosts, like FL Studio for instance, Surge will disable the individual scene outputs due to a conflict with the DAW's audio routing architecture.
+To enable those additional outputs in such cases, see [this option](#workflow) in the Surge menu.
-In most cases, you should only keep enabled **Stereo Out**, or **Scene A and Scene B Out** in case you want each scene routed to its own separate track.
-Make sure to set this up correctly, as this could result in a change of volume and FX mixing in older patches and projects when updating Surge from 1.6.X. to 1.7 or newer in those hosts.

 <br/>